geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 We review the magnetic data acquired along side the :ref:`DIGHEM<survey_DIGHEM>`, :ref:`AeroTEM II<survey_AeroTEM>` and :ref:`VTEM<survey_VTEM>` surveys.
-All three systems are equipped with a cesium vapour magnetometer, recording Total Field Intensity (TMI) magnetic data in *nT* as shown below.
+All three systems were equipped with a cesium vapour magnetometer, recording Total Field Intensity (TMI) magnetic data in *nT* as shown below.
 Differences in TMI levels can be attributed to changes in the inducing field and variable flight heights.